nginxinc/nginx-prometheus-exporter/README.md

 ```
 Usage of ./nginx-prometheus-exporter:
+  -nginx.host-override string
+        Override for HTTP Host header.
+The default value can be overwritten by HOST_OVERRIDE environment variable.
   -nginx.plus
         Start the exporter for NGINX Plus.
 By default, the exporter is started for NGINX.
 The default value can be overwritten by NGINX_PLUS environment variable.
   -nginx.retries int